 I've been playing Rust for a few months now and have gotten reasonably good at evading being killed and not getting robbed blind of my base and gear by an angry mob of 16 year olds.
 Well, sometimes.
 Sometimes people cheat, like the guy in the video, who uses a levitation hack to jump out of my base.

-I'm 50 and I've been playing video games since I was 9.
+I'm 52 and unlike most old farts, I've been playing video games since I was 9.
 Rust is hands down the most "fun" video game I've ever played.
 I like it because it's hard.

 In 1975 or so, my grandmother bought me Pong, the video game.
 Being an only child, I played Pong with my Dad, or by myself after getting home from school in single player mode, which involved twiddling both controllers at the same time.
 Over the last 40 years, I've watched video game's visual capabilities evolve from the simple black and white block graphics of Pong to the warmly lit scenes of Rust's setting suns, forests of trees, rivers of flowing water, and bases you could build that look like castles.